Leadership

 Katelyn Vue

-Katelyn Vue is the housing reporter for Sahan Journal.
+Katelyn Vue is the immigration reporter for Sahan Journal.
 She graduated in May 2022 from the University of Minnesota Twin Cities.
 Prior to joining Sahan Journal, she was a metro reporting intern at the Star Tribune.
 During college, she interned at PublicSource, SuperLawyers, and APM Reports.
 She also worked as a reporter and associate editor at the university’s newspaper, The Minnesota Daily.

 From the East Side of St. Paul, Minnesota, Katelyn is passionate about storytelling and community building.
 Before college, Katelyn participated as a student reporter in the nonprofit journalism high school program, ThreeSixty Journalism, based at the University of St. Thomas.